OpenNews/srccon-product/scholarships.md

 Whether you&rsquo;re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code and tech, we want to help you attend SRCCON events.

 There's no separate application.
-Scholarship questions are part of our [call for participation form](/participation/form).
+Scholarship questions were part of our call for participation form.

 ## What we&rsquo;re offering